 When you’re surrounded on all sides by a service economy, it can be easy to forget that stuff still actually needs to be built.
-If it’s out of sight it’s out of mind, and most of us rarely, if ever, interface with the actual manufacture of goods.
+Most of us rarely, if ever, deal with the actual manufacture of goods.

-According to the Bureau of Labor Statistics, the service providing sector accounted for 79.9 percent of total employment in 2012, and the share is expected to edge up to 80.9 percent by 2022.
-Meanwhile, goods producing sectors (excluding agriculture) employ just 12.6 percent of the total, and the share is expected to fall to 12.1 percent by 2022.
-Manufacturing itself (separated from mining and construction in the BLS data) employs just 8.2 percent of the total, and the share is expected to fall to 7.1 percent in 2022.
+According to the Bureau of Labor Statistics, the service providing sector accounted for 79.9% of total employment in 2012, and the share is expected to edge up to 80.9% by 2022.
+Meanwhile, goods producing sectors (excluding agriculture) liked mining, construction, and manufacturing accounted for just 12.6% of total employment, and the share is expected to fall to 12.1 percent by 2022.
+Manufacturing itself (separated from mining and construction in the BLS data) employs just 8.2% of the total, and the share is expected to fall to 7.1% in 2022.

 Here are a couple of reasons why things are looking up for U.S. manufacturing.